Back to species list

 Behavior & Ecology

-Ground-nesting bird that builds cup nests on heavily-vegetated slopes or among tussocks in low-lying wet areas.
-Lays an average of 5 eggs per brood.
-Diet consists primarily of seeds in winter (grass, foxtail, cultivated millet, crabgrass, and wheat) and arthropods during breeding season.
-Forages by picking seeds from the ground rather than directly from plants.
-During breeding, catches insects in mid-air and forages through vegetation.
-Consumes 3,000–10,000 prey items daily, increasing by 3,000 when feeding young.
-Flight call is a hard 'prrrrt' usually preceded by a nasal 'teeww'.
-Breeding calls include a softer 'duyyeee' followed by a pause and 'triiiuuu'.
-Forms mixed-species flocks in winter with horned larks and snow buntings.
+Ground-nesting bird building cup nests on heavily-vegetated slopes or among tussocks in low-lying wet areas; lays average of 5 eggs per brood.
+Diet consists mostly of seeds in winter (grass, foxtail, millet, crabgrass, wheat) and arthropods in summer (especially Dipteran larvae and adults).
+Consumes 3,000–10,000 prey items daily.
+Often forms mixed-species flocks in winter with horned larks and snow buntings.
+A hybrid with snow bunting was identified in 2011 in Newfoundland and Labrador.

 Source: Wikipedia · CC BY-SA 3.0